Surselva Region: Geography

 The Surselva is one of the few areas in Switzerland that is mainly Romansh-speaking (another notable valley being the Engadine, the valley of the Inn).
 The most important community in the Surselva is Disentis/Mustér, with its Benedictine monastery, which dates back to 720.
 There are a few German-speaking communities in the Surselva, e.g. Obersaxen and Vals, which were founded in the thirteenth century by the Walser.

 A long-distance hike is signposted to follow the full length of the main valley of the Anterior Rhine.

 Municipalities

 Surselva Region had 17 municipalities at the time of its formation.
 On 1 January 2018 the former municipalities of Andiast and Waltensburg/Vuorz merged into the municipality of Breil/Brigels, for a total of 15 municipalities.

 Linguistic demography

-Romansh is the predominant language in the region, most of which speak the Sursilvan dialect.
+Romansh is the predominant language in the region, mostly the Sursilvan dialect.
 There is a large German-speaking minority in Surselva, notably the Walser settlements of Obersaxen and Vals.